Lourdes Portillo: Personal life

+Portillo died in San Francisco on 20 April 2024, at the age of 80.

 Career

-Portillo's films generally focus on Latin America and the experience of Latin American-born immigrants in the United States.
+Portillo's films generally focus on Latin America and the experience of Latin American–born immigrants in the United States.
 During her studies at the San Francisco Art Institute, she made her film debut Después del Terremoto in 1979 alongside codirector Nina Serrano, focusing on the experience of a Nicaraguan refugee of the 1972 Managua earthquake in San Francisco.

 It was followed by The Mothers of Plaza de Mayo, a 1986 co-production with the Argentine director Susana Blaustein Muñoz who she met during her studies at the San Francisco Art Institute.
 The film documents the actions of Mothers of the Plaza de Mayo, a group of Argentine women who gather weekly at the Plaza de Mayo in Buenos Aires to remember their children that were murdered or "disappeared" by the military regime.
-A turning point in Portillo's filmmaking career, the film won twenty international awards as well as receiving an Academy Award nomination in 1987 for Best Documentary.
-Portillo's film audience greatly expanded beyond the U.S and played a major role in publicizing internationally the plight of the mothers and missing children.
+A turning point in Portillo's filmmaking career, the film won twenty international awards and received an Academy Award nomination in 1987 for Best Documentary.
+Portillo's film audience greatly expanded beyond the U.S. and played a major role in publicizing internationally the plight of the mothers and missing children.

-In her third film, La Ofrenda: The Days of the Dead (1988), Portillo focuses on the Mexican cultural practice Day Of The Dead and its revival and recovery by Chicanas and Chicanos in the US.
-According to Portillo, the film was originally supposed to be made alongside Susana Blaustein Muñoz, and together put in an application to the Corporation for Public Broadcasting to make La Ofrenda.
+In her third film, La Ofrenda: The Days of the Dead (1988), Portillo focuses on the Mexican cultural practice Day of the Dead and its revival and recovery by Chicanas and Chicanos in the US.
+According to Portillo, the film was originally supposed to be made alongside Susana Blaustein Muñoz, and together they put in an application to the Corporation for Public Broadcasting to make La Ofrenda.
 After shooting the film however, both filmmakers realized they could not continue working together and ended their filmmaking partnership.
 Portillo was left to finish the film.

-In 1992, she collaborated with the Chicano comedy troupe Culture Clash to produce the experimental video Columbus On Trial for the international commemoration of Columbus' voyage to the Americas.
-Portillo humorously mixes political satire and experimental video techniques, putting the figure Columbus in a modern day courtroom and being charged for his atrocities against Native Americans.
+In 1992, she collaborated with the Chicano comedy troupe Culture Clash to produce the experimental video Columbus on Trial for the international commemoration of Columbus's voyage to the Americas.
+Portillo humorously mixed political satire and experimental video techniques, putting the figure Columbus in a modern day courtroom and being charged for his atrocities against Native Americans.
 They collaborated again for the film Culture Clash: Mission Magic Mystery Tour in 2001.
-Alongside Culture Clash, she has also collaborated with the San Francisco Mime Troupe.
+Alongside Culture Clash, she also collaborated with the San Francisco Mime Troupe.